-4.2 Task 7: Reporting
+4.4 Task 9: Reporting

-A written report documenting the field activities will be provided by Almar approximately two (2) weeks following completion of the field work and receipt of the laboratory results.
+A written report documenting the soil, water, and soil gas sampling work performed will be provided by Almar approximately two (2) weeks following completion of the field work and receipt of the laboratory results.
 The report will include field sheets, boring logs, laboratory data, etc. The report will contain the appropriate conclusions and recommendations based upon the conditions encountered in the field and the laboratory analytical results.
 The report will be signed and stamped by a registered professional.